-Solution approach \rightarrow Integrated Supervised Machine Learning Techniques and Flexible Transport Protocol Management for Timely and Accurate Autonomic Adaptation of DRE Pub/Sub Middleware.
 This article describes how our work (1) monitors environment changes that affect QoS, (2) determines in a timely manner which appropriate transport protocol changes are needed in response to environment changes, (3) integrates the use of multiple supervised machine learning techniques to increase accuracy, and (4) autonomically adapts the network protocols used to support the desired QoS.
 We have prototyped this approach in the ADAptive Middleware And Network Transports (ADAMANT) platform (as briefly outlined previously (Hoffert, 2009-A)) that supports environment monitoring and provides timely autonomic adaptation of the middleware.
 ADAMANT provides the following contributions to research on autonomic configuration of pub/sub middleware in dynamic environments:

 - Leveraging anonymous publish and subscribe middleware based on the DDS specification.
 DDS defines topic-based high-performance pub/sub middleware to support DRE systems.
-ADAMANT leverages the middleware to provide environment monitoring information that is disseminated throughout the DRE system (e.g., change in sending rate, change in network percentage loss) to updates to the environment occur. - Multiple supervised machine learning (SML) techniques as a knowledge base to provide fast and predictable adaptation guidance in dynamic environments.
-ADAMANT provides timely integrated machine learning (TIML), a novel approach to provide high accuracy and timely determination of which SML technique to use for a given operating environment. - Configuration of DRE pub/sub middleware based on guidance from supervised machine learning.
+ADAMANT leverages the middleware to provide environment monitoring information that is disseminated throughout the DRE system (e.g., change in sending rate, change in network percentage loss) to provide updates occurring in the operating environment. - Multiple supervised machine learning (SML) techniques as a knowledge base to provide fast and predictable adaptation guidance in dynamic environments.
+ADAMANT provides timely integrated machine learning (TIML), a novel approach to provide high accuracy and timely determination of which SML technique to use for a given operating environment.

+• Configuration of DRE pub/sub middleware based on guidance from supervised machine learning.
 Our ADAMANT middleware uses the adaptive network transports (ANT) framework (Hoffert, 2009-B) to select the transport protocol(s) that best addresses multiple QoS concerns for given computing resources.
 ANT provides an infrastructure for composing and configuring transport protocols using modules that provide base functionality (e.g., an IP multicast module that handles multicasting the data to the network).
 Supported protocols include Ricochet, which uses a variation of forward error correction called lateral error correction that exchanges error correction information among receivers (Balakrishnan, 2007), and NAKcast, which uses negative acknowledgments (NAKs) to provide reliability.
 These protocols enable trade-offs between latency and reliability to support middleware for enterprise DRE pub/sub systems.

-This paper extends our prior work (Hoffert, 2010-A, 2010-B) on ADAMANT by exploring the architecture and control flow for autonomic adaption of QoS-enabled pub/sub DRE systems.
-Moreover, this paper (1) empirically evaluates TIML to increase accuracy and maintain constant-time complexity, (2) leverages the DDS pub/sub infrastructure to disseminate environment changes to all data senders and receivers, (3) empirically evaluates the bounded response times of the ANT framework when adapting transport protocols, and (4) provides an autonomic controller that manages the adaptation of transport protocols to support QoS as the environment changes and details how the controller manages the adaptations.
+This paper extends our prior work (Hoffert, 2010-A, 2010-B) on ADAMANT by exploring the architecture and control flow for autonomic adaptation of QoS-enabled pub/sub DRE systems.
+Moreover, this paper (1) empirically evaluates TIML as an approach to increase accuracy and maintain constant-time complexity, (2) leverages the DDS pub/sub infrastructure to disseminate environment changes to all data senders and receivers, (3) empirically evaluates the bounded response times of the ANT framework when adapting transport protocols, and (4) provides an autonomic controller that manages the adaptation of transport protocols to support QoS as the environment changes and details how the controller manages the adaptations.
 The paper is organized as follows.
 We start by describing a motivating example and highlighting the challenges.
 Next, we present the structure and functionality of the ADAMANT framework.
 We then detail and analyze our experimental results.
 We compare our work with related research in autonomic adaptation.
 Finally, we conclude with lessons learned.

-MOTIVATING EXAMPLE: AMBIENT ASSISTED LIVING IN A SMART CITY ENVI-RONMENT
+MOTIVATING EXAMPLE: AMBIENT ASSISTED LIVING IN A SMART CITY ENVIRONMENT